Timeshare Exchange Companies

-Interval International is the Quality Vacation Exchange NetworkSM, made up of nearly 1,900 resorts and over 1.5 million member families worldwide.
-We've been at the forefront of the industry in maintaining the highest standards of quality and excellence since 1976.
+Interval International (II) is the Quality Vacation Exchange NetworkSM, made up of nearly 1,900 resorts and over 1.5 million member families worldwide.
+At the forefront of the industry, II has maintained the highest standards of quality and excellence since 1976.

-Membership is limited to owners at the resorts in our network, all of which have met our rigorous criteria for quality.
+Membership is limited to owners at the resorts in the II network, all of which have met our rigorous criteria for quality.
 None of these resorts are owned or managed by Interval International.

-RCI is owned by Cendant Corporation (NYSE: CD), a global provider of business and consumer services.
+RCI is owned by Wyndham Worldwide, a global provider of business and consumer services.

 Vacation ownership offers unparalleled flexibility and the opportunity for affordable worldwide travel through timeshare exchange.
 Through the international timeshare exchange networks, owners can trade their timeshare interval for vacation time at comparable resorts around the world.